by Bob Burridge ©2011, 2021

 So far in our basic studies we have seen that the Bible tells us what God wants us to know.
-It tells us about God as the Creator of everything, and as the Ruler over all that he made.
-We learn from the Bible that we do wrong things because Adam’s sin makes us selfish, greedy, and rude.
+It tells us about God who is the Creator of everything, and the Ruler over all that he made.
+We learn from the Bible that we do wrong things because Adam’s sin made us self-centered, immlral, and rude as his descendants.
 Only God can change our sinful hearts.
 This is why Jesus came.
 He came as our Savior to pay for the guilt of his people’s sins, and to credit them with his own goodness.

 Now the question is: how do we become one of God’s people?